blaiddx64/Corsy/README.md

 ##### Skip printing tips
 `-q` can be used to skip printing of `description`, `severity`, `exploitation` fields in the output.

+##### Skip wildcard test
+Since wild card origin can't be used to exploitation `--skip-wildcard` can be used to skip printing of wildcard origin output.

 ### Tests implemented
 - Pre-domain bypass
 - Post-domain bypass